Potassium-Sparring Diuretics

 Contraindications

-General: hyperkalaemia (specifically eplerenone and triamterene/chlortalidone are contraindicated if serum potassium level >5mmol/L at initiation), severe renal impairment, combination with other potassium-sparing diuretics or potassium supplements.
+All potassium sparring diuretics are contraindicated in hyperkalaemia (specifically eplerenone and triamterene/chlortalidone are contraindicated if serum potassium level >5mmol/L at initiation), severe renal impairment and in combination with other potassium-sparing diuretics or potassium supplements.

-Eplerenone: contraindicated if CrCl <30 mL/min, severe hepatic impairment (Child-Pugh C), or with strong CYP3A4 inhibitors.
+Specifically, eplerenone is contraindicated if when CrCl <30 mL/min, in severe hepatic impairment (Child-Pugh C), or with strong CYP3A4 inhibitors.

-Spironolactone & Triamterene: contraindicated in Addison’s disease (occurs due to a mineralocorticoid and glucocorticoid deficiency)
+Spironolactone and triamterene are contraindicated in Addison’s disease which occurs due to a mineralocorticoid and glucocorticoid deficiency.

 Adverse Effects and Cautions For Use